halt-dos/hd-wiki-public/docs/enterprise/waf/listener/profiles/policy/web_policy.md

 ##### **Restricted Extention**
-Restricted extensions are files that don't reside on a web server.
-This field specifies the list of extensions that should be blocked or restricted.
+Restricted extensions field specifies the list of extensions that should be blocked or restricted by users accessing the web application behind WAF.

 ```
     Accepted values: Any extension user want to restrict.